seismiq-net/documentation/docs/features/index.md

 ## Metadata Management

-QuakeSaver sensors keep track of all configuration changes that are relevant for later data processing in **StationXML** format.
+SeismiQ sensors keep track of all configuration changes that are relevant for later data processing in **StationXML** format.

 [read more...](./meta-data.md)